cs-151a/cs-151a/README.md

 * To assist in the time-series analysis mentioned in Step 1, we will put each company's data in sequential order based on 'Date' data.

 **3. Handle duplicate data**
-* Since duplicates are unnecessary and could potentially harm the effectiveness of our model, we will remove any duplicate rows for the same 'Date' data.
+* If for some reason a company has multiple data entries for the same date in the 'Date' column, we will remove any extraneous entries because they are not necessary for training the model.

 **4. Encode categorical data**
 * We cannot build our model on non-numerical data values, so will need to encode any such instances in our dataset.
 Particularly, the 'Company' column contains strings for each company's stock symbol, so we will use one-hot encoding to convert them to numerical data.